Kiranshetty0824/-E-Commerce-Price-Tracker-Python-/README.md

 ## 📌 Features

-- Web scrapes product title and price
+- Web scrapes product title and price.
 - Stores historical prices in a CSV file
 - Visualizes price trends with Matplotlib
 - Prints a price drop alert if conditions are met